tuokaikyle/portfolio/README.md

    - Eenable google sheet api
    - Connect this sheet with your website project - basically it means to follow the steps in [this link](https://dev.to/calvinpak/how-to-read-write-google-sheets-with-react-193l).
 It seems a bit tricky, but believe me it is not!
 4. `npm start`

+## Notes

+Currently the content on front page is frontPage.md + Skills, as a result the Skills section is repeated in two pages: Front and Resume.
+You may consider to change it to frontPage.md + something else.

 ## To be done